DGAMECRAFTER/ArithBinator/README.md

 # ArithBinator

-**ArithBinator** is an advanced arithmetic and binary calculator developed by Divan.
+**ArithBinator** is an advanced arithmetic and binary calculator developed by Divan Ezadin.
 This application allows users to perform various operations on numbers in different number systems, including binary, decimal, octal, and hexadecimal.
 It features a user-friendly interface built with PyQt5, providing a seamless experience for conversions, binary operations, logical operations, and now **Multiplexer (MUX)** and **Demultiplexer (DEMUX)** functionality.

 ## Features